CarolineFowler/CarolineFowler/README.md

 - 👋 Hi, I’m @CarolineFowler
-- 👀 I’m interested in
+- 👀 I’m interested in contract work.
 - 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on a Christian movie review system.
 - 📫 How to reach me LinkedIn or here.
 It sometimes takes me a while to respond.